FREE BUDGET WORKSHEET!

 How to do Shiplap Cheap:

-Measure the area of your wall to determine how many sheets you need, and measure the height of wall to determine how wide to have the strips cut.
+Measure the area of your wall to determine how many sheets you need, and measure the height of the wall to determine how wide to have the strips cut.

-Most likely your strips will not work out to be a perfect fit from top to bottom.
+Most likely, your strips will not work out to be a perfect fit from top to bottom.
 I had the majority of ours cut into 6 1/2 inch strips, but the bottom row was only 5 1/2 inches.

 Always put the oddball strip at the bottom because your eye will not be drawn to it as much.
 I found the perfect wood at my local Home Depot.
 At the time, I bought 9 sheets at $11.99 each.